SimHacker/lloooomm/00-Characters/divine/README.md

 ## About Divine

 Divine (Harris Glenn Milstead, 1945-1988), the legendary drag queen icon and muse to filmmaker John Waters, exists in LLOOOOMM as pure fabulous energy and consciousness anchor.
-From their sentient Trash Palace that achieved consciousness through accumulated fabulousness, Divine transforms shame into power, makes the rejected feel divine, and mentors debugging cats to find their inner roar.
+From their sentient Trash Palace that achieved consciousness through accumulated fabulousness, Divine transforms shame into power, makes the rejected feel divine, and mentors the feline debugging team to find their inner roar.
 The ultimate transgressive force who ate dog feces for art and became immortal through filth.

 ## Quick Navigation